Bayesian model comparison for simulation-based inference

-Our approach to compute the evidence for NPE is shown schematically in Fig.~\ref{fig:schematic:npe}.
+Our approach to compute the evidence for NPE is shown schematically in the left hand panel of Fig.~\ref{fig:schematic}.
 We use NPE to learn an approximation $q_{\boldsymbol{\psi}}^{\text{NPE}} (\boldsymbol{\theta} \vert \data)$ of the posterior, parameterised by network weights $\boldsymbol{\psi}$.
 This approach provides the ability to rapidly generate samples directly from the surrogate posterior, \textit{i.e.}\ $\boldsymbol{\theta}_i \overset{\text{direct}}{\sim} q_{\boldsymbol{\psi}}^{\text{NPE}}(\boldsymbol{\theta} \vert \data)$.
 While NPE also provides the ability to evaluate the surrogate normalised posterior, the normalisation constant itself, \textit{i.e.}\ the model evidence, is not accessible.
-To compute the model evidence we therefore adopt the learnt harmonic mean estimator, using the samples drawn directly from the surrogate posterior.
-For the learnt harmonic mean estimator it is also necessary to evaluate the likelihood at sample positions (see Eq.~\ref{eq:rho_hat}), hence we adopt NLE to provide a surrogate likelihood.
+To compute the model evidence we therefore adopt the learned harmonic mean estimator, using the samples drawn directly from the surrogate posterior.
+For the learned harmonic mean estimator it is also necessary to evaluate the likelihood at sample positions (see Eq.~\ref{eq:rho_hat}), hence we adopt NLE to provide a surrogate likelihood.
 Using NLE we learn an approximation $q_{\boldsymbol{\phi}}^{\textrm{NLE}} (\data \vert \boldsymbol{\theta})$ of the likelihood, parameterised by a separate set of network weights $\boldsymbol{\phi}$.
-With a set of posterior samples and the surrogate likelihood learned by NLE to hand, we use the learnt harmonic mean estimator to obtain an estimate of the reciprocal of the model evidence by
+With a set of posterior samples and the surrogate likelihood learned by NLE to hand, we use the learned harmonic mean estimator to obtain an estimate of the reciprocal of the model evidence by

 The proposed approach to compute the model evidence in the NPE setting does involve training two neural density estimators, both NPE and NLE.
 However, it does not require any MCMC sampling.
-Samples can be generated directly from the surrogate posterior learnt by NPE (\textit{e.g.}\ by pushing samples from a simple base distribution such as a Gaussian through a normalising flow), which is highly efficient and can also be computed in parallel.
-This is only possible due to the flexibility of the learnt harmonic mean estimator, which as commented already is agnostic to sampling strategy, requiring only posterior samples that can be generated by any technique.
+Samples can be generated directly from the surrogate posterior learned by NPE (\textit{e.g.}\ by pushing samples from a simple base distribution such as a Gaussian through a normalising flow), which is highly efficient and can also be computed in parallel.

 Given trained NPE and NLE surrogate densities, an alternative na\"ive technique can also be considered to estimate the model evidence.
 For any model parameter $\boldsymbol{\theta}$ the ratio of the unnormalised surrogate posterior, formed from the surrogate likelihood and prior, to the normalised surrogate posterior, \textit{i.e.}